Morgscode/Job-board-mvp/README.md

 ## TODOS

-1. better host selection in http services for docker container setup
-2. api: query jobs route
+1. api: query jobs route
-3. jobfinder-site: build advanced search form
+2. jobfinder-site: build advanced search form
-4. api: setup email templates for
+3. api: setup email templates for
   - job application email
   - job application status update email
-5. api: upload route for assets
+4. api: upload route for assets

 ## Requirements

 - Node.js 16.16.0
 - NPM 7.24.2
 - MySQL 5.7

 ### SETUP

 1. From the root of the monorepo - run `npm i`
 2. Follow the environment setup instructions for the api
 3. From the root of the monorepo - run `npm run dev`

 ## OJB Tooling

-- A docker compose environment for the api and cms is setup and ready to go.
+- A docker compose environment is ready to go out of the box

 1. Create an env file for the db in `./ojb-tooling/mysql/.env`